laqme/koitieq/_chapters/21-she.md

 A **possible world**, or simply **world**, is just _a way things could be_: a maximal situation.
 The Standford Encyclopedia of Philosophy has a lovely [introduction](https://plato.stanford.edu/entries/possible-worlds/) (read the first two paragraphs).

-Most Toaq sentences are about the real world: they ask "In the real world, is there some event…?" or they claim "In the real world, there exists (…)."
-But conditionals give us a way to quantify over other worlds: "If you were in Paris right now…" says something about all worlds, _minimally different_ from the real world, in which you are in Paris but everything else pretty much the same.
+Most Toaq sentences are about the real world: they ask "In the real world, is there some event…?" or they claim "In the real world, there exists some event…" But conditionals give us a way to quantify over other worlds: "If you were in Paris right now…" says something about all worlds, _minimally different_ from the real world, in which you are in Paris but everything else is pretty much the same.

-Worlds are absolutely everywhere in Toaq semantics.
-We say that a Toaq clause represents a function from _worlds_ to truth-values.
-The clause _tı súq Párı_{:.t} "means" (or "denotes") a function _f_, where _f(w)_ is true iff you are in Paris in world _w_.
+Worlds pop up absolutely everywhere in Toaq semantics.
+We say that a Toaq clause represents a function from _worlds_ to _truth-values_.
+A clause _tı súq Párı_{:.t} represents a function _f_, where _f(w)_ is true if and only if you are in Paris in world _w_.

-As semanticists, we say that a speech act particle, like _da_{:.t}, turns such a clause-function _f_ into the declarative speech act that is "declaring _f_ is true of the real world _w<sub>0</sub>_."

 </details>